-Every autumn in the lead up to Christmas, we ask for donations of books, toys and festive treats for homeless and vulnerable families in north London.
-What can you give this year?
+Every winter in the lead up to Christmas, we ask for donations of books, toys and festive treats for homeless and vulnerable families in north London.
+Will you help us to give light even more families this year?

 The gift of reading is particularly important to young people from disadvantaged backgrounds, who are less likely to read well, to access libraries or to have books at home.
 With child poverty and family homelessness high across areas like Northumberland Park, Tottenham Hale and White Hart Lane, the book you donate may even be a child's first.

-Real hunger is also a harsh reality facing many families, and things that we see as essential, like toothpaste, may be seen as luxuries.
+Real hunger is also a harsh reality facing many families, and things that we see as essential, like toothpaste, may be seen as luxuries and families are often forced to choose between putting food on the table and keeping the lights on.
 The effect of poverty here is similar to that seen by the beneficiaries of our projects overseas; uncertainty, inability to plan for a better future, nowhere for children to study and a lack of resources for parents to understand how to provide opportunities for their children or where they can find them.

-We work with two great community organisations to make a difference to these families and their children: CARIS Haringey, which focuses on working with homeless families, and Park Lane Children's Centre, located in Northumberland Park.
+We work with two great community organisations to make a difference to these families and their children: CARIS Haringey and Park Lane Children's Centre.
 Join us to provide them with educational, exciting and useful parcels this Christmas.

 A few ways people helped last year: